wp-plugins/flyzoo/readme.txt

 Please try the following:

 - refresh your browser's cache
-- if you are using a wp caching plugin please, force a refresh
+- if you are using a caching plugin please, force a refresh

 this should solve the issue in 99% of cases.